drplote/FG-2e-PlayersOption/README.md

 #### Dropping one initiative phase

-When hitting the "Next Actor" button (the down arrow near the bottom of the combat tracker), the DM can hold down alt, shift, or control while clicking it to drop the current actor's initiative by one phase and then moving on to the next actor (or staying on the current actor, if that would still make them next).
+DMs can hit the "delay" button on the comgbat tracker to drop the current actor's initiative by one phase and then moving on to the next actor (or staying on the current actor, if that would still make them next).
 This is needed because in the Player's Option initiative system, there are a number of cases where your initiative might drop by one phase mid-round.
 For example, if a character is moving, they begin moving on their normal initiative, can move up to half their movement, and then can finish their movement on the following initiative phase.
 Likewise, if they're going to move and attack, they'd move on their normal initiative phase and attack one phase later.
 Multiple attacks are meant to occur on subsequent phases, so a character with three attacks might get his first attack on "fast", his second on "average", and final attack on "slow".

 This can also be useful if a character states they're delaying their action.
 Just delay them a phase, move on, and when you get to them again ask if they want to go yet.

+Players can accomplish this same effect by hitting the "delay" button at the top of their action tab.

 #### How this works behind the scenes in Fantasy Grounds